cdapio/tigon/tigon-docs/developer-guide/source/developer.rst

-Conceptually, an interface represents the TCP end-point at which the data stream is ingested and this data is interpreted by all the schemas associated with this end-point.Currently, Tigon supports only one schema per interface.
-This restriction may be removed in a subsequent Tigon release
+Conceptually, an interface represents the TCP end-point at which the data stream is ingested and this data is interpreted by all the schemas associated with this end-point.
+Currently, Tigon supports only one schema per interface.
+This restriction may be removed in a subsequent Tigon release.

 The ``FROM`` clause in Tigon SQL queries should be followed by a data source name that follows the format of *interfaceName.schemaName*.
 In the example below ``intInput`` is